 About the scheme

 Following the consultation on the overall Chelmsford City Growth Package held in 2017, Essex County Council is now progressing the first phases of a scheme which will eventually provide a cycle route connection between Chelmsford City Centre and Great Waltham.
-This scheme will initially start on Broomfield Road and will link with the planned hybrid cycle route along this corridor.
+This scheme will initially start on Broomfield Road and will link with the cycle route along this corridor (being delivered through the Broomfield Road scheme as part of the Chelmsford CIty Growth Package of works).
 It will utilise a mixture of new and existing cycle routes to improve cycling into and around the north and west of the city.

 Why is this scheme needed?